-Knowing how to choose a list price for your home isn’t easy.
+Determining a list price for your home isn’t easy.
 There are a number of factors that can influence the decision, including the present market in your area, the condition of your home, and even your own sentimentality.

 Of course, a house will never go on the market without the seller’s final approval of the list price.
 That said, it’s usually best to trust your agent’s calculus rather than insist on your own.
 How to figure out listing price might even be one of the key questions to ask the agent selling your home.

 A listing price isn’t a hard-and-fast thing.
 You can change it over time, but it doesn’t look good when you lower your listing price.
 That makes buyers wonder if there’s something wrong with the house that’s preventing a seller from getting what they want for it.
-So, as a seller, you should be aware of the factors that could inform your listing price — and the ultimate sale price.
+As a seller, you should be aware of the factors that could inform your listing price — and the ultimate sale price.

 By far the most important factor in determining a listing price is the market.
 Buyers set market value, but that doesn’t mean you can’t use the competition to help you set the right list price.
 This is where a real estate agent is especially valuable.